 - + copy Created with Sketch.

-Kazuo Shinohara (born in Shizuoka in 1925-2006), completed his bachelor’s degree in mathematics at the Tokyo University of Science in 1947, he decided to pursue a second degree in architecture following a visit to the famous temple complexes of Nara.
+Kazuo Shinohara (born in Shizuoka on April 2, 1925 and died in Kawasaki, Kanagawa, Japan, on July 15, 2006) completed his bachelor’s degree in mathematics at the Tokyo University of Science in 1947.
+He decided to pursue a second degree in architecture following a visit to the famous temple complexes of Nara.
 The historical temples held such fascination over him that he enrolled to study architecture at the Tokyo Institute of Technology (TIT) in 1950.
 He graduated in Architecture in 1953 and established his own practice in 1954.
-He has designed more than 30 housings and some public buildings in Japan, such as the TIT Centennial Hall (1987) and the Ukiyo-e Museum in Matsumoto (1982).
-Shinohara also starts a teaching career in the TIT in 1970.
-In addition to a series of theoretical writings, Kazuo Shinohara’s oeuvre consists mainly of smaller residential buildings.
+Shinohara soon became recognized not only for his buildings but also for his reflections on architecture, which gave his work a strong theoretical dimension.
+Although his production was relatively limited in number, each project was conceived as a precise exploration of architectural ideas rather than as a purely functional commission.
+He has designed more than 30 houses and some public buildings in Japan, such as the TIT Centennial Hall (1987) and the Ukiyo-e Museum in Matsumoto (1982).

 Read more